markxnelson/weblogic-kubernetes-operator/content/quickstart/create-domain.md

 {{% /notice %}}

-1. To access the WLS Administration Console, edit the `my-inputs.yaml` file (assuming that you named your copy `my-inputs.yaml`) to set `exposedAdminNodePort: true`.
+1. To access the WLS Administration Console:

+    a.
+Edit the `my-inputs.yaml` file (assuming that you named your copy `my-inputs.yaml`) to set `exposedAdminNodePort: true`.

+    b.
 Open a browser to `http://your.server.com:30701`.

-As in the previous step, substitute the Node IP address of the worker node for `your.server.com`.
+    c.
+As in step 5, substitute the Node IP address of the worker node for `your.server.com`.